This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 With hot and fast, you could potentially overcook your meat, which is really where the risk of dry meat comes in.
 As we share steps for how to use the hot and fast method, we have some tips for this as well.

-In the end, you will find that while a lot of pit masters and smokers and even professional chefs still prefer the low and slow method, the hot and fast method is also a great option, and many turn to it and are not disappointed with the results.
+In the end, you will find that while a lot of pit masters and smokers and even professional chefs definitely prefer the low and slow method, the hot and fast method is also a great option, and many turn to it and are not disappointed with the results.

 How to Cook Hot and Fast Brisket